Luke Williams (baseball): Los Angeles Dodgers

 On November 8, 2022, Williams was claimed off waivers by the Los Angeles Dodgers.
 However, they non-tendered him on November 18, making him a free agent.
 On February 3, 2023, Williams re-signed with the Dodgers on a minor league contract.
+He was assigned to Triple-A Oklahoma City to begin the season and was called up to the majors on April 18.
+He had one hit in 10 at-bats with a stolen base in four games for the Dodgers, and hit .268 with six home runs, 29 RBI, and 11 stolen bases in 42 contests for Triple-A Oklahoma City.

+Atlanta Braves

+On June 5, 2023, Williams was claimed off waivers by the Atlanta Braves and subsequently assigned to the Gwinnett Stripers.
+In seven games for Atlanta, he went 0–for–9 with three stolen bases.
+Williams was non-tendered and became a free agent on November 17.

+On November 22, 2023, Williams re-signed with the Braves on a minor league contract.
+On April 19, 2024, his contract was selected by the Braves.
+In 34 appearances for Atlanta, Williams slashed .196/.275/.261 with four RBI and three stolen bases.

+On March 20, 2025, Williams was removed from the 40-man roster and sent outright to Triple-A Gwinnett.
+On May 9, the Braves selected Williams' contract, adding him to their active roster.
+He was designated for assignment by the team on September 4.
+On September 6, Williams cleared waivers and was sent outright to Triple-A Gwinnett.
+On September 14, the Braves added Williams back to their active roster.
+In 39 total appearances for Atlanta, he slashed .129/.176/.194 with five RBI and five stolen bases.
+On October 1, Williams was removed from the 40-man roster and sent outright to Gwinnett; he elected free agency the following day.

 International career

 In May 2021, Williams was named to the roster of the United States national baseball team for the qualifying tournament for the 2020 Summer Olympics.
 He started all four of Team USA's games and led the team with a .444 batting average (8–18), six runs scored, and six RBIs.

 Player profile

 Williams is a utility player who enjoyed playing in a variety of positions, which has made him a useful bench player for the Phillies.
 He was inspired to take on a "super-utility" role after learning that Ben Zobrist spent 14 years in MLB while playing whatever position was asked of him.
 Williams' versatility on defense, as well as his speed, have also drawn praise from retired Los Angeles Angels manager Mike Scioscia, who wrote a scouting report that complimented Williams' ability to "run and do a lot of different things".